pmeloy/PiIO.Net/README.md

 Installing
 ----------
-Download the pmeloy/WiringPi.Net repository to your development PC (NOT the Pi!) then choose either adding the WiringPi.Net project to your solution or just use the wiringPi.Net.dll.
+Download the pmeloy/WiringPi.Net repository to your development PC or Pi then choose either adding the WiringPi.Net project to your solution or just use the wiringPi.Net.dll.
 For detailed instructions on adding a reference see "AddingReference.txt".

 I was unable to find wiringpi.o in the default Raspbian distro so I removed wiringpi with apt and downloaded/built from the wiringPi site.

-Download the original wiringPi to your Pi (NOT the PC) and follow the instructions to build it.
+Download the original wiringPi to your Pi (not PC) and follow the instructions to build it.

 You'll have to create a shared library from the wiringPi.o (in /wiringPi/wiringPi) with